Eltham College 11 plus guide

 Key information for Eltham College

-• 11+ exam: written papers in English and Maths, plus computer-adaptive verbal and non-verbal reasoning tests
+- 11+ exam: written papers in English and maths, plus computer-adaptive verbal and non-verbal reasoning

-• Scholarships: academic, art, drama, music, sport and chess
+- Scholarships: academic, art, chess, drama, music and sport

 How to apply to Eltham College

 Eltham College is selective.
-This means that your child will need to take an entrance exam to be considered for a place.
+This means that your child will need to take an entrance exam to be eligible for a place.

 What will my child be tested on?

-The Eltham College 11+ entrance exam consists of four written and online tests, taken in a single sitting in January of Year 6.
+The Eltham College 11+ entrance exam consists of four papers: written tests in English and maths, and computer-adaptive online tests in verbal and non-verbal reasoning.

 English